-- Production of manufacturing drawings and plans,

-- Execution of the Manufacturing Readiness Review (MRR) with the participation of experts from F4E, ITER Organization and external experts.
+- Production of manufacturing drawings and plans, - Execution of the Manufacturing Readiness Review (MRR) with the participation of experts from F4E, ITER Organization and external experts. - Manufacturing. - Factory testing - Disassembly and shipping - Delivery to ITER at Cadarache and SAT (no reassembly on site).

-- Manufacturing.

-- Factory testing

-- · Disassembly and shipping

-- Delivery to ITER at Cadarache and SAT.

-- Reassembly on site or its supervision if required